 Six weeks later, NFL commissioner Roger Goodell said he would have to "let the facts dictate" whether Rice's actions should result in discipline.
 One day after that, Rice was indicted on assault charges; the Ravens issued a statement saying, "This is part of the due process for Ray.
 We know there is more to Ray Rice than this one incident."
 In July, the NFL finally suspended Rice—for two games.
 It wasn't until September, when TMZ posted video footage of Rice punching Palmer in the face repeatedly in the elevator, that he was finally cut by the Ravens.
-The catch? , the League and Goodell were in possession of that footage the entire time.
+The catch?
+According to the Associated Press, the League and Goodell were in possession of that footage the entire time.

 It's obviously not the first time an NFL player has been accused of doing something heinous off the field, but the Ray Rice incident was unique.
 Video evidence in a domestic violence or sexual abuse case is extremely rare: Both crimes tend to occur in homes, away from the public eye.
 This generally allows perpetrators to do a quick PR side-step.
 The footage of Rice's assault meant that the "truth"—usually impossible to uncover, as far as the League is concerned—was there to see in grisly objectivity.